cloudbees-days/cloudbees-field-workshops/slides/core/core-2.md

 ## Configuration Bundle Details

 ### jenkins.yaml
+.no-bullet[
-The `jenkins.yaml` provides all of the Jenkins system and plugin configuration - that is currently supported and primarily relies on the [OSS Jenkins Configuration as Code (JCasC) plugin](https://github.com/jenkinsci/configuration-as-code-plugin) for the OSS system and plugin configuration that is supported.
+* The `jenkins.yaml` provides all of the Jenkins system and plugin configuration - that is currently supported and primarily relies on the [OSS Jenkins Configuration as Code (JCasC) plugin](https://github.com/jenkinsci/configuration-as-code-plugin) for the OSS system and plugin configuration that is supported.
 Also note that some, but not all, CloudBees Core plugins support JCasC based configuration.
+]

 #### Credentials
 Core CasC was used to create two user specific Jenkins credentials for use in the rest of this workshop.